s0l0ist/ferroid/crates/ferroid/README.md

 Ferroid takes a more flexible stance:

-- Extra high bit(s) are implicitly shifted out (1 bit for u64, 2 bits for u128).
+- Strings like `"ZZZZZZZZZZZZZZZZZZZZZZZZZZ"` (which technically overflow) are accepted and decoded without error.
-- Decoding only fails if the overflowed bits land in reserved regions, which are required to remain zero
+- However, if any of the overflowed bits fall into reserved regions, which must remain zero, decoding will fail with `Base32Error::DecodeOverflow`.

-This allows any 13-character Base32 string to decode into a u64, or any 26-character string into a u128, correctly **as long as reserved layout constraints aren't violated**.
+This allows any 13-character Base32 string to decode into a `u64`, or any 26-character string into a `u128`, **as long as reserved layout constraints aren't violated**.
+If the layout defines no reserved bits, decoding is always valid.

+For example:

+- A `ULID` has no reserved bits, so decoding will never fail due to overflow.
+- A `SnowflakeTwitterId` reserves the highest bit, so decoding must ensure that bit remains unset.

-If reserved bits are set, Ferroid returns an error, `Base32Error::DecodeOverflow { id }`, containing the full decoded (but invalid) ID.
-You can recover by calling `.into_valid()` to mask off reserved bits allowing explicit error handling or silent recovery.
+If reserved bits are set during decoding, Ferroid returns a `Base32Error::DecodeOverflow { id }` containing the full (invalid) ID.
+You can recover by calling `.into_valid()` to mask off reserved bits—allowing either explicit error handling or silent correction.

 ### Generate an ID